Easy Vegan Tzatziki

 Don’t miss out on this creamy, vegan tzatziki recipe.
 This easy tzatziki is made with vegan sour cream (or yogurt) and lemon juice for a tangy cucumber sauce without using cashews or coconut.
 Makes about 2 cups.

-Why I love this tzatziki sauce recipe
+Why I love this vegan tzatziki sauce

 Creamy cucumber sauce has always been a favorite of mine.
 I’ve loved it since the first time I had a gyro, and I have been making my own version for as long as I can remember (which was way before I ever heard the term tzatziki sauce).